Note

 Not all PBR texture sets require all maps.
 Leaving empty maps will cause the texture set to use the default value.

-A Metallic map is a grayscale texture that determines which areas of a texture map look like metal.
+A Metalness map is a grayscale texture that determines which areas of a texture map look like metal.
+The brighter the pixel is, the more metallic it will look.

 An Emissive map is a grayscale texture that determines which areas of a texture map emit light.

-• A pixel that is set to black is considered a value of 0 and is not glowing.
+- A pixel set to pure black is completely non-emissive (dark), with a value of

 A Roughness map is a grayscale texture that determines which areas of the texture map are smooth and which are rough.